aquette/addon-smartnut/smartnut/DOCS.md

 # Home Assistant Community Add-on: SmartNUT

-SmartNUT is a refreshed form-factor of NUT - Network UPS Tools - suited to modern integrations and smart systems, like Home Assistant.
+SmartNUT is a refreshed form-factor of NUT - [Network UPS Tools][nut] - suited to modern integrations and smart systems, like Home Assistant.

-SmartNUT allows you to monitor and manage UPS (battery backup) using a NUT server.
+SmartNUT allows you to monitor and manage UPS (battery backup) using NUT drivers.
 It lets you view their status, receives notifications about important events, and execute commands as device actions.

-Conversely to previous NUT Add-on, SmartNUT:
+Conversely to the historic NUT Add-on, SmartNUT:

 - just uses NUT drivers, and eliminates NUT upsd and client layers, and their configuration complexity
 - does not require an additional integration: native support in HA MQTT (hem, todo)
 - publishes the data to MQTT (with HA local broker autodetected).
   But can easily be adapted to any other broker/bus/method (HomeKit, ...)
-- support the following types of devices:
+- supports the following types of devices:
   - USB: plug and play for (decent) USB device, including multiple ones
   - SNMP, NetXML and NUT client (for remote NUT upsd server, like Synology NAS): with manual edits, but will be eased by using nut-scanner too, as for USB

 ## About NUT

-The primary goal of the Network UPS Tools (NUT) project is to provide support for Power Devices, such as Uninterruptible Power Supplies, Power Distribution Units, Automatic Transfer Switch, Power Supply Units and Solar Controllers.
+The primary goal of the [Network UPS Tools (NUT)][nut] project is to provide support for Power Devices, such as Uninterruptible Power Supplies, Power Distribution Units, Automatic Transfer Switch, Power Supply Units and Solar Controllers.